cybex-gmbh/laravel-meltor/README.md

 Attempts to consolidate all prior migrations into a single, new one.
 This is entirely based on the local MySQL database state, and not the prior migration files!

+This can make sense when
+- migrations need to be removed because they are no longer compatible with your codebase
+- the amount of migration files slows down your testing workflow
+- changes in migrations are hard to look up anyway because tables get changed many times

 Before you start

 - Make sure that you have put your local MySQL DB into the correct state!